douglascvas/node-boot/README.md

 ### @ResponseBody

-Tells springify to handle the return value of the annotated function and set it in the http response.
+Tells node-boot to handle the return value of the annotated function and set it in the http response.
 Therefore, you don't need to do `response.send(200, payment)`, but instead just return the `payment` object.

 ### @RequestMapping

-This annotations tells springify to register a REST api with the path passed as first parameter to the annotation, and using the request type passed as second.
+This annotations tells node-boot to register a REST api with the path passed as first parameter to the annotation, and using the request type passed as second.

 Syntax:
 `@RequestMapping(path, requestType)`